oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/admin-console.md

 You connect to the Remote Console and, when prompted, supply the WebLogic Server login credentials along with the URL of the WebLogic Server Administration Server's administration port to which you want to connect.

+**Notes:**
-**Note**:  An Administration Server administration port typically is the same as its default port unless either an SSL port or an administration port is configured and enabled.
+  * An Administration Server administration port typically is the same as its default port unless either an SSL port or an administration port is configured and enabled.
+  * If your domain home type is either [Domain in Image]({{< relref "/samples/domains/domain-home-in-image/_index.md" >}}) or [Model in Image]({{< relref "/samples/domains/model-in-image/_index.md" >}}), then do not use the WebLogic Remote Console to make changes to the WebLogic domain configuration as these changes are ephemeral and will be lost when servers restart.
+See [Choose a domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}).

 {{% notice warning %}}
 Externally exposing administrative, RMI, or T3 capable WebLogic channels